boidolr/pytest-ty/README.md

 License
 -------

-Distributed under the terms of the [`MIT`](https://opensource.org/licenses/MIT) license, "pytest-ty" is free and open source software
+`pytest-ty` is licensed under the MIT license (LICENSE or https://opensource.org/licenses/MIT).